By Sulaimon Olanrewaju

-A leadership void of vision is a disaster.
+Without vision, leadership will be a disaster.
 Really, visionless leadership is an affliction on the people and the system.
-The worst tragedy that can befall an organization or a people is being saddled with visionless leadership.
+The worst tragedy that can befall an organization or a people is to be saddled with visionless leadership.
 It is akin to a blind person leading a group of blind people; their predictable end is not enviable.

 Omatek’s rise to greatness

-Omatek Group, established by the late Mrs Florence Seriki, started as a training outfit.
-The company which came into existence during Seriki’s National Youth Service Corps (NYSC) days was set up to offer computer training services to corporate executives.
+Omatek Group, established by Mrs Florence Seriki, started as a training outfit.
+The company, which came into existence during Seriki’s NYSC days, was set up to offer computer training services to corporate executives.
 This was before computer training programme became the in-thing in the country.
 But she knew that she could not retain her edge if she stayed rooted in training alone.
-So, she transformed the business to accommodate other interests.
+So, she ventured into other things.

 According to Mrs Seriki, “As I was training executives, I realised that many companies did not have enough computers, I saw this as an opportunity to start selling computers.
 So, I started initially by buying foreign brands and selling to my customers.
 As a result of the excellent sales performance achieved by Omatek Ventures, we were appointed as a premium partner of Microsoft.
 By this time, we had annual sales revenue of over $1million.”

 From merchandising, Omatek veered into manufacturing computer sets.
 The company also moved into the production of television sets and other household items.
-The company is currently seizing the opportunity provided by the energy challenges in the country to produce solar hybrid alternative power solutions with the deployment of LED bulbs for domestic and industrial use.
+The company is currently leveraging on the energy challenges in the country to produce solar hybrid alternative power solutions with the deployment of LED bulbs for domestic and industrial use.

-The Omatek Group CEO explained that the company’s venture into this line of business started following an insight she got after a meeting with a former Minister of Power.
+The Omatek Group founder explained that the company’s venture into this line of business started following an insight she got after a meeting with a former Minister of Power.

 She said, “I was at a meeting with the Minister of Power where he stated the efforts of the government to increase power generation.
 Then, it occurred to me that while the efforts to increase power generation should continue, it is also important that we bring down the rate of power consumption.
 I realized that most of the bulbs in use in the country are power guzzlers.
 It was at that point we decided to go into this line of business.
 If we reduce power consumption by using energy saving bulbs, we shall free up power for industrial use.”

-She pointed out that the use of solar/LED solution could result in significant operational and maintenance cost savings for schools, public offices, hospitals, hotels, street lighting implementation, rural electrification and rural water system.
+She explained that the use of solar/LED solution could result in significant operational and maintenance cost savings for schools, public offices, hospitals, hotels, street lighting implementation, rural electrification and rural water system.

 The undoing of many businesses is the belief of the leadership in the saying, “if it ain’t broke, don’t fix it.”
 For as long as the business is doing well in the estimation of such leaders, there is no need to improve on it.
 After all, they reason, what is the point in changing a winning formula?
-So, they keep doing the same thing year after year and neither bother to retune the business nor try something new.
+So, they keep doing the same thing year after year and do nothing to retune the business.
 It is only when the company runs into crisis that they think of change.

 Any company that leaves reforms until it is heading south may never be able to get out of it.
-As a going concern, a business must always be subjected to reform and retuning to stay fit and proper.
-The reform could be yearly or every other year but it must be a consistent and continuous exercise to benefit the organization.
+As a going concern, a business must always be subjected to reforms and retuning to stay fit and proper.
+The reforms could be yearly or every other year but it must be a consistent and continuous exercise to benefit the organization.

-A company’s raison d’être is to satisfy the customer.
+The primary purpose of a company is to ensure customer satisfaction.
 This, therefore, means that a company that wants to stay relevant must be customer-centric; it must be in tune with what the market wants.
 Many companies underplay this and, as a result, underrate the market.
-Customers’ crave for out of this world products is incomprehensible but it is an ever present yearning.
+Customers’ crave for out of this world product is incomprehensible but it is an ever present yearning.
 Thus, it is the responsibility of a company that wants to stay relevant to find out what the next craze will be and make it available to its customers.

 Be abreast of technological development

-Technology is the driver of change in the times we are in.
+Technology is the driver of change in the present age.
 Understanding this is important because the customer is always looking for an easier way of doing things which is made possible through the deployment of appropriate technology.
 So, to be on constant reform, a company must embrace technology that can improve its service delivery.

 Not too long ago, for any air traveler to buy a ticket, he had to be physically present at the ticketing office or the airport.
 But that is no longer the case as a passenger can now buy his ticket and effect payment online.
 He can even check in online days ahead of the flight.
 This has been facilitated by technology and it has made life a lot easier for the customer.
 Any airline that insists on subjecting its customers to checking in physically all the time will lose a huge chunk of patronage.